Brooster History, Family Crest & Coats of Arms

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 Brooster has appeared as Brewster, Broster, Brouster, Brewester, Brostar and many more.

 Early Notables of the Brooster family (pre 1700)

-Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English...
-Another 46 words (3 lines of text) are included under the topic Early Brooster Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family at this time was Robert Brewster (1599-1663), an English politician and officer who sat in the House of Commons between 1645 and 1659, he was a general in the Parliamentary army in the English Civil War; Francis Brewster (1623- 1671), an English politician who sat in the House of Commons in 1653 and 1656; and Elder William Brewster (c.1560-1644), Pilgrim colonist leader and preacher born in Doncaster...

 Migration of the Brooster family to Ireland

 Some of the Brooster family moved to Ireland, but this topic is not covered in this excerpt.

 Another 65 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brooster family

 Many of the ancestors of Dalriadan families who arrived in North America still live in communities along the east coast of Canada and the United States.
 In the American War of Independence many of the original settlers traveled north to Canada as United Empire Loyalists.
 In the late 19th and early 20th centuries the ancestors of many Scots began recovering their collective national heritage through Clan societies, highland games, and other patriotic events.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Brooster or a variant listed above: William Brewster who arrived in the " Mayflower" and settled in Plymouth in 1620, where he was the religious leader of the Plymouth Colony.
 He was from the Essex branch of the family, and one of his descendants was Henry Calvin Brewster of Rochester, New York..